itdxer/neupy/site/2015/09/07/password_recovery.rst

 And that's it.
 Function returns trained network for later usage.

-But why do we get random binary vector instead of decoded a random word?
+But why do we use random binary vectors instead of the decoded random strings?
 The problem is in the similarity between two vectors.
 Let's check two approaches and compare them with a `Hamming distance <https://en.wikipedia.org/wiki/Hamming_distance>`_.
-Before that we must define function that compare distance between two vectors.
+Before that we must define a function that compare distance between two vectors.

 .. code-block:: python